 The Human Proteome Project (HPP) is an international project organized by the Human Proteome Organization (HUPO) that aims to revolutionize our understanding of the human proteome via a coordinated effort by many research laboratories around the world.
 It is designed to map the entire human proteome in a systematic effort using currently available and emerging techniques.
 Completion of this project will enhance understanding of human biology at the cellular level and lay a foundation for development of diagnostic, prognostic, therapeutic, and preventive medical applications.
 Visit the HPP website for detailed information.

 The Biology/Disease groups (B/D) would like to encourage participation of clinicians at the annual world congress.
 To do so up to five clinicians will receive travel support and congress registration to attend HUPO 2014 in Madrid.
 Click here for details and Application Form.
-Deadline is April 30, 2014.
+Deadline is extended to May 23, 2014.

 The three pillars of the HPP are Mass Spectrometry (MS), Antibodies (Abs), and the Knowledgebase (KB).
 These three pillars form the foundation upon which the chromosome-based HPP and the biology/disease HPP are conceived.